 Fleshy, red shoots appear in the early spring from an extensive underground network of stems (rhizomes).
 The shoots can reach 1.5 m by May and 3 m by June.
 Long racemes of cream flowers appear in late summer and dieback usually occurs in late autumn, leaving the leafless stems to remain throughout the winter.
 The rhizomes from one plant can be 2 m deep and 7 m across.

 In the UK Japanese Knotweed does not produce viable seed, except in the rare instances of hybridisation with other similar introduced species.
-Many areas of the country have campaigns to eradicate Japanese Knotweed and Roundup ProActive & Roundup Pro Vantage play an important role by controlling the weed with maximum safety to operators, the public and the environment.
+Many areas of the country have campaigns to eradicate & control Japanese Knotweed and Roundup ProActive & Roundup Pro Vantage play an important role by controlling the weed with maximum safety to operators, the public and the environment.

 - As with most broad-leaved perennials, optimum control will be achieved from treatment after flowering in August or September but before die-back

 - Treatment late in the season is the most effective because the glyphosate is transported deep down into the underground rhizome structure along the natural flow of plant nutrients down for winter storage.
-Japanese Knotweed is sensitive to frost so late season applications should be made in advance of the first frosts
+Japanese Knotweed is sensitive to frost so late season application treatments should be made in advance of the first frosts

 - Chemical control of Japanese Knotweed in aquatic areas needs Environment Agency approval.
 You will need to fill in form WQM 1 and submit it to your local EA office